“Pah, all this discussion of what is or isn’t “Socialism” is really boring. I use one definition; you use a different one.”

 “That it came within a few battles of winning the war is crazy.”

 It didn’t.
 Hitler’s chief strategist Eric von Manstein predicted as early as the beginning of 1942 that Germany had already lost the war.
 In fact the architects of the “Blitzkrieg” like Manstein and Guderian had warned Hitler not to overestimate the power of his military to win a major war.
-They warned that Germany could win a very short war only but that they would lose a prolonged one against a prepared enemy badly.
+They warned that Germany could win a very short war only but that they would lose a prolonged one badly.
 They were right.
-Germany was basically engaged in a fighting retreat on all fronts from 1942 onwards.
+Germany was basically engaged in a fighting retreat on all fronts from 1942 onward.

 “In that passage that I quoted in that other post, Orwell is making precisely this point, and I really don’t think you can argue that he was wrong.”